Skip to Content

 Portable Trickle Chargers

 Trickle chargers (especially “Smart” trickle chargers) are appropriate for maintaining an already-charged battery while your rig is in storage.
-However, these generally aren’t good for day-to-day use to properly recharge an RV’s house battery as it’s being used.
+However, these generally aren’t suitable for day-to-day use to properly recharge an RV’s house battery while it’s in use.
 Trickle chargers are typically portable units like these:

 Battery Tender 10 AMP 12V Battery Charger and Maintainer - Automotive Switchable 10 AMP / 6 AMP / 2 AMP - Selectable Chemistry Standard Lithium AGM - Cars SUVs Trucks – 022-0229-DL-WH